Jon Miller: Barry Bonds' 71st MLB home run in 2001

+Barry Bonds' 756th career MLB home run

+On August 7, 2007, Miller made the call of Barry Bonds' record-breaking 756th home run on KNBR:

 On July 16, 2010, the Giants organization, including fellow broadcaster Dave Flemming, honored Miller at AT&T Park in a pregame ceremony about one week before Miller received the Ford C. Frick Award.
 Before the game started, Miller threw out the ceremonial first pitch.
 On September 4, 2010, Miller called his first game for CSN Bay Area as a substitute for Dave Flemming, who was broadcasting a Stanford football game on the radio.